rodolfoAlejandro/rocio/README.md

 ```

 By following these steps, you can effectively use SQLite with Beeware to develop mobile apps that leverage local data storage capabilities for efficient data management on mobile devices.

+## Can I use Keras with TensorFlow Lite?

+**Yes, you can definitely leverage Keras models for deployment with TensorFlow Lite.** Here's a breakdown of the process:

+**1. Train Your Model in Keras:**
+   - Create your machine learning model using the familiar Keras API.
+   - Train it on your dataset to achieve the desired performance.

+**2. Save the Model (Optional but Recommended):**
+   - While TensorFlow Lite can convert directly from Keras models, saving it as a SavedModel format is generally recommended for better compatibility and flexibility:
+     ```python
+     import tensorflow as tf

+     model = your_keras_model  # Assuming you have your trained Keras model

+     # Save as SavedModel (recommended)
+     tf.saved_model.save(model, 'saved_model')
+     ```

+**3. Convert the Model to TensorFlow Lite:**
+   - Use the `tf.lite.TFLiteConverter` class to convert your Keras model or SavedModel into a TensorFlow Lite format suitable for deployment on mobile and embedded devices:
+     ```python
+     import tensorflow as tf

+     converter = tf.lite.TFLiteConverter.from_keras_model(model)  # Or from_saved_model('saved_model')

+     # (Optional) Apply optimizations like quantization for smaller model size and faster inference
+     converter.optimizations = [tf.lite.Optimize.DEFAULT]

+     tflite_model = converter.convert()

+     # Save the converted TensorFlow Lite model
+     with open('converted_model.tflite', 'wb') as f:
+         f.write(tflite_model)
+     ```

+**4. Load and Use the TensorFlow Lite Model in Your Application:**
+   - Integrate the converted TensorFlow Lite model (`converted_model.tflite`) into your mobile or embedded application using the appropriate TensorFlow Lite runtime for your target platform.
+   - Perform inference (make predictions) on new data using the loaded TensorFlow Lite model.

+**Key Points:**

+- TensorFlow Lite might not support all Keras operations directly.
+If you encounter conversion errors, you might need to modify your Keras model architecture or explore alternative implementations.
+Refer to the TensorFlow Lite compatibility guide for more details: [https://www.tensorflow.org/lite/guide/ops_compatibility](https://www.tensorflow.org/lite/guide/ops_compatibility)
+- Consider optimizations like quantization during conversion to reduce model size and improve inference speed on resource-constrained devices.

+By following these steps, you can effectively leverage the power of Keras for model development and seamlessly deploy your trained models for on-device inference using TensorFlow Lite.